 Do it yourself

-The alternative is a great deal cheaper and much more effective in a lot of situations.
-By bringing the hiring and interview process back in-house, you could save a substantial amount of dosh and you will have a much higher chance of finding the perfect candidate.
-Recruitment agencies have their own motivations and they are unlikely to understand your company and its values as well as you do, so the chances of an agency choosing the perfect candidate for your company is a lot less likely than if you were to carry out the hiring process yourself.
+The alternative is a great deal cheaper and often much more effective.
+By bringing the hiring and interview process back in-house, you could make substantial savings and have a higher chance of finding the perfect candidate.
+Recruitment agencies have their own motivations and they are unlikely to understand your company and its values as well as you do, so are less likely to see that perfect fit.

 There is a lot to consider when it comes to hiring new staff and every business will have different requirements.
 Unfortunately, there is no clear-cut answer – agencies do have their advantages and can be extremely beneficial to a lot of businesses; it all depends on what is best for you and your company.
-It would be advisable to take some time and consider both options before reaching a decision – weigh up the pros and cons based on your circumstances, your own hiring experience and your business needs.
+It would be advisable to take some time to weigh up the pros and cons based on your circumstances, your own hiring experience and your business needs before making a decision.